CC-Public/DashboardAssignment/README.md

 We would like you to use the following technologies:

  * [AngularJS](http://angularjs.org).
-Show as much features as you can from angular but do not overcomplicate;
+Show as much features as you can from angular but do not over complicate;
  * [TypeScript](http://www.typescriptlang.org/).
 Use classes and strong typing as much as possible;
  * [Twitter Bootstrap](http://getbootstrap.com/) + [Less CSS](http://lesscss.org/).
-Use responsive 12-column grid-system and write less instead of css;
+Use responsive 12-column grid-system and write less instead of CSS;
  * [Protractor](http://angular.github.io/protractor/).
 Cover you application at least with necessary tests;

 Plus anything that helps you.
-But please try to keep the stack as thin as possible, so don't use extra dependecies unless you *really* need them.
+But please try to keep the stack as thin as possible, so don't use extra dependencies unless you *really* need them.
 Additional credit would be given for those who *will not use jQuery*.

 ### Data

 Within this assignment you would need to populate your app with financial data (stocks, prices and historical data for charting) which could come either from [Markit On Demand public API](http://dev.markitondemand.com/) in **JSON** format or from [Yahoo Finance](https://code.google.com/p/yahoo-finance-managed/wiki/YQLAPI).
 Both are extremely simple and do not require any registration.
 Further instructions would be given below.
-And once you can think of a better source provider you are more familliar with please feel free to use it.
+And once you can think of a better source provider you are more familiar with please feel free to use it.

 ###Source Code